BugReportOnWeb/WorkTrack/README.md

 WorkTrack includes the following features:

-- User authentication: Users can sign up for an account, log in, and log out. (work in progress...)
+- User authentication: Users can sign up for an account, log in, and log out.
-- Custom workouts: Users can create custom workouts by adding exercises, sets, reps, and weights.
+- Custom workouts: Users can create custom workouts by adding exercises, reps, and weights.
 - Workout tracking: Users can log their workouts and track their progress over time.

 ## Installation